- How VUL Works

 - Option B (Increasing Death Benefit): The payout includes both the specified face amount and the accumulated cash value.
 This option can lead to higher overall charges because the insurer’s risk remains higher as the cash value increases.

+Choosing between these options depends on personal goals, cost tolerance, and estate planning strategies.
+Some might prefer the simplicity of a level death benefit, while others may find the potential for an increased death benefit more appealing—despite the higher associated charges.
 The variable universal life insurance death benefit may also shift if the policyholder chooses to increase or decrease coverage.
 An increase often triggers additional underwriting, whereas a decrease could lower the policy’s charges.
 Either choice should align with the policyholder’s long-term strategy for asset protection or wealth transfer.

 Policy Charges and Expenses